Last Updated on April 17, 2023

 This dog needs plenty of socialization thanks to Chow’s potentially aggressive personality.

-15. Australian Greyhound
+15. Australian Shepherd and Greyhound mix (AKA Australian Greyhound)

 Australian Shepherd, meet Greyhound!
-These unique mixes are smart, high energy, and full of fun.
+These unique mixes are smart, high-energy, and full of fun.

 Of course, like all mixes, it’s impossible to know what traits they’ll inherit from their parent breed, but they usually have a mid-length, double coat.